In a nutshell, you have three options for getting from Bangkok to Chiang Mai: bus, train, or flight.

 If flying is the most efficient way of getting to Chiang Mai, bus is the least.
 Although buses may cover the distance slightly faster and with fewer stops than the train, getting comfortable enough on the ride to sleep isn't included in the cheap ticket price.

+The cheapest buses depart from Khao San Road, the infamous Bangkok heart of the backpacker Banana Pancake Trail.
 Most travelers opt for the overnight bus to save a night of accommodation and a day of trip time.

 The buses from Bangkok to Chiang Mai can be booked through your accommodation desk or from one of the many travel agents scattered along Khao San Road and Soi Rambuttri.
 Pricing is not always fixed; ask in several places to find the best deal.